olalonde/connectr/README.md

 [![NPM version](https://badge.fury.io/js/connectr.png)](http://badge.fury.io/js/connectr)

 Connectr is a layer on top of [Connect](https://github.com/senchalabs/connect) that allows the insertion/removal of middlewares after the stack has been built.
-This is especially useful when your Connect stack is initialized by a third-party module but you would like to manipulate it to insert your own middlewares.
+This is especially useful when you don't have access to the code that sets up your Connect stack (a third party module for example).

 ## Install